 When the previously killed Crimson Blade shows up at the Vampire Lord Fluffy's castle, Fluffy's bat familiar flies of with the helmet, revealing that the new Crimson Blade is a girl.
 Expecting this trope, Fluffy immediately tries to hit on her, but actualy fails miserably.

 In a subverion of the usual way this trope is carried out, even after The Reveal her appearance is never feminine in any way, seeing as she's a robot.
 The sole differentiating factor is really her voice.

 Later zigzagged with CT.
 Upon the first encounter CT appears to be a male in all respects.
 Season 9 reveals that CT was actually a woman.
-Then the end of Season 9 reveals that the original CT died and that the CT in the desert was her boyfriend who took her name to honor her.
+Then season 10 reveals that the original CT died and that the CT in the desert was her boyfriend who took her name and helmet to honor her.